Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 ## Generic fraction types

-AbstractAlgebra.jl implements a generic fraction type `Generic.Frac{T}` where `T` is the type of elements of the base ring.
+AbstractAlgebra.jl implements a generic fraction type `Generic.FracFieldElem{T}` where `T` is the type of elements of the base ring.
 See the file `src/generic/GenericTypes.jl` for details.